 General notes for the project shall be placed on the left portion of the first plan-profile sheet if a project layout sheet is not included in the plans set, otherwise, they shall be included on the layout sheet.
+If the general notes for the project are numerous enough that putting them on the layout sheet (or the first plan sheet) becomes prohibitive, then a separate General Notes Sheet may be used (See Exhibit GN-1).

-See Exhibit 10-1 for a list of General Notes required.
+See Exhibit 10-1 for a list of standard General Notes required.